typed-macro/typed-macro/README.md

 The custom type is optional.

-Once the plugin starts (in Vite/Rollup), the name, signatures, comments, and custom types will be combined and rendered into a type declaration file, aka a `.d.ts` file.
+Once the plugin starts (in Vite/Rollup), the names, signatures, comments, and custom types of macros will be rendered and written into a type declaration file, aka a `.d.ts` file.

 vite-plugin-macro wants macros to be transparent to users;